donaldliu1/donaldliu1/README.md

 💻 The School of Code bootcamp has helped push me out of my comfort zone and really reinforced my passion for joining the tech industry.

-🔭 I’m currently working on my own personal project which is centered around Pokemon TCG!
+🔭 I’m currently working on my own personal project which is centered around Pokemon TCG and finshing up the last little bits of my website!

 🌱 I’m currently learning Tailwind.